K.Flay: 2016–2018: Crush Me and Every Where Is Some Where

 On March 25, 2016, K.Flay released her single "FML".

 Later that year, K.Flay announced she had signed to Interscope Records as the first artist signed to Dan Reynolds' Night Street Records imprint.
 Her first release was the EP Crush Me, with the song "Blood in the Cut" appearing on the soundtrack for XXX: Return of Xander Cage, Netflix's original series "Peaky Blinders", as well as BoJack Horseman (season 4, episode 6), and in a 2017 NFL promo commercial drive.

 K.Flay's album Every Where Is Some Where was released on April 7, 2017.
 The album's third single, "High Enough", was released in March 2017.
 She was the opening act for the North American and European legs of Imagine Dragons' Evolve Tour.
 In September 2017, Flay released the book Crush Me, a compilation of notes received from fans.

 At the 60th Annual Grammy Awards, "Blood in the Cut" received a nomination for Best Rock Song and Every Where Is Some Where was nominated for Best Engineered Album, Non-Classical.

 2019–2020: Solutions and Don't Judge a Song by Its Cover

 On March 1, 2019, K.Flay announced that she was working on her third studio album and released a lyric video for its first single, "Bad Vibes".
 On March 19, the official music video for "Bad Vibes" was released.
+The single was also featured in the 2019 video game NHL 20.
 On April 29, K.Flay revealed that the new album would be titled Solutions and announced the Solutions Tour.
 The album was released on July 12, 2019.

 On May 15, 2020 K.Flay released the song "Zen" with X Ambassadors and Grandson.
 In December, K.Flay released a three-track EP called Don't Judge a Song by Its Cover which saw her covering "Break Stuff" by Limp Bizkit, "Self Esteem" by The Offspring, and "Brain Stew" by Green Day.